 Then Why Does Domain Authority Matter?

-While pursing higher DA shouldn't be a high priority end-goal, it can still be a useful metric to keep track of, and in fact, it's something that gets thrown around in the office a bit.
+While pursuing higher DA shouldn't be a high priority end-goal, it can still be a useful metric to keep track of, and in fact, it's something that gets thrown around in the office a bit.
 However, the main reason we use it at the office is in quickly being able to identify quality outreach targets - high authority sites from which we'd like to earn links for our clients.
 As mentioned above, links are a major factor in you improving the authority of your own site, and links from higher DA sites will have a greater impact than links from lower DA sites.

 In my experience, when clients are asking about their DA, they're usually just taking a less direct route to ask a question like "how are my SEO results?" or "how long is it going to take to see these indicators turn into revenue?"
 If you want to get into the brass tacks on these questions, check out our e-book - "How Long Does SEO Take?"